 Former executive Bill Polian, coach Tony Dungy and receiver Marvin Harrison were the first inductees from the Peyton Manning era of success in Indy.
-Running back Edgerrin James followed them.
+Running back Edgerrin James and Manning followed them.

-The era could send at least three more players — Manning, Reggie Wayne and Dwight Freeney.
+The era could send at least two more players — Reggie Wayne and Dwight Freeney.

 Hall of Famers for Indianapolis Colts